 Focus Stacking How To:

 The Overview.
 There are several different ways to create a stack of photos.
 You can move the camera, the subject, or change the distance between the lens and the camera.
 Typically the camera's position is adjusted in relation to the subject of interest by using a macro-rail.
 The macro rail allows finely controlled movement of the camera to change the distance between the camera and the subject.
 This movement slides the in-focus part of the image through the subject.
 There are more educational links about focus stacking at the bottom of the page.
 If you've done this before you know it can be a slow and tedious task.
 Take picture, move the rail slightly, take a picture (ugh!
 Did I just bump the camera?), move the rail a little more, it is a fairly tedious process.
 So what does Cognisys have to offer the world of focus stacking?
 StackShot.
 StackShot automates the movement of the rail and the triggering of the camera's shutter.
 This precision controlled rail will take as many pictures you want at whatever step size you'd like (down to 2 um).
 So how does it work?
-Let's first start off with the connections involved.
+Let's first start off with mounting options and the electrical connections.

 The Equipment.
 There are plenty of options in the photographic world for taking macro photographs; macro lenses, microscope objectives, bellows, inverted lenses, extension tubes, etc. Use whatever lens and camera setup you are comfortable with.
 Regardless of the setup you choose you will want to have a feel for the depth-of-field (DOF) of your lens and aperture setting.
 Consult your lens manual as this information is often published there.
 In the ant example below the manual states the depth of field for the Canon MP-E 65mm, at 3x magnification and f/8 is 0.249mm.
 Three is an excellent discussion on depth of field and focus stacking here, Rik Littlefield of Zerene Stacker does a great job of explaining the subject in the fourth post down.